 Friedreich ataxia (FRDA) is characterised by slowly progressive ataxia which becomes apparent between age ten and 15 years.
-FRDA is typically associated with muscle weakness which impacts on speach, heart function, spasticity in the lower limbs and scoliosis, Approximately one third of individuals with FRDA will also develop diabetes mellitus.
+FRDA is typically associated with muscle weakness which impacts on speech, heart function, spasticity in the lower limbs and scoliosis, approximately one third of individuals with FRDA will also develop diabetes mellitus.

-Victorian Patients Only: State funding for testing high risk patients (diagnostic and prenatal) and carrier testing for parents of an affected child.
+State funding for testing high risk patients (diagnostic (expansion) and prenatal testing) and carrier testing (expansion) for parents of an affected child.

 EDTA blood: Adult: 2 x 5 ml